-If you’re inclined, go ahead a write a scene or outline to show off your setting’s personality.
-Remember, however, that just because the setting is functioning as a character doesn’t mean it is the protagonist or antagonist.
-It can be a minor character and still be largely the backdrop (rather than forefront).
+If you’re inclined, go ahead and write a scene or outline to show off your setting’s personality.
+Remember: just because the setting is functioning as a character doesn’t mean it’s the protagonist or antagonist.
+It can be a minor character and still largely function as the story’s backdrop (rather than forefront).
 Make sure you keep the focus of the story on the plot and characters.

 How Do You Approach Setting?

-Some writers may not think much about setting.
-They know exactly where their story takes place and the setting emerges naturally through the writing.
+Some writers don’t think much about setting.
+They know exactly where their story takes place, and the setting emerges naturally through the writing.
 But sometimes, a poorly established setting is unclear or confusing.
 Do you pay heed to setting?
 Do you work it out before you start your first draft?
 If you know of any other great fiction writing exercises that focus on setting, be sure to share them in the comments.
 And keep writing!